free5gc/free5GLabs/lab1/README.md

 ```

 ###  :dart: Unbuffered channel
 In fact, channels can be categorized into various types based on different characteristics.
-According to buffer capacity, channels can be divided into two types: **++unbuffered channels++** and **++buffered channels++**.
+According to buffer capacity, channels can be divided into two types: **unbuffered channels** and **buffered channels**.
 When we used make to create a channel above, we did not assign it a capacity value.
 By default, the buffer capacity would be 0, making the created channel an **unbuffered channel**.
 Unbuffered channels perform both sending and receiving operations with blocking operation, i.e., if a function attempts to read from the channel (**`v := <-ch`**), it will be blocked until the channel receives data.
 Similarly, any send operation (**`ch <- i`**) will also be blocked until the data in the channel is read out.

 Therefore, we can understand that unbuffered channels ensure that both read and write operations must be completed before the main program finished, achieving synchronization through this characteristic.
-As a result, this type of channel **++does not require additional synchronization mechanisms++**.
+As a result, this type of channel **does not require additional synchronization mechanisms**.
 ```go
 func main() {
     c := make(chan bool)